COMBINE-lab/salmon/doc/source/salmon.rst

     thorougly tested).
 This means that multiple threads can be effectively used to aid in BAM decompression.
 However, we find that throwing more than a few threads at file decompression does not result in increased processing speed.
-Thus, alignment-based salmon will only ever allocate up to 4 threads to file decompression, with the rest being allocated to quantification.
+Thus, alignment-based Salmon will only ever allocate up to 4 threads to file decompression, with the rest being allocated to quantification.
     If these threads are starved, they will sleep (the quantification threads do not busy wait), but there is a point beyond which allocating more threads